Right Arrow

 Direct impact on TRIR and EMR

 Maintaining a competitive TRIR is critical for qualifying for projects, as many government agencies and private developers require contractors to meet defined thresholds.
-Automated PPE detection directly addresses this challenge by:
+Automated PPE detection directly addresses this hurdle by:

-A reduction in a company's EMR can lead to significant savings in annual insurance costs.
+A reduction in a company's EMR can lead to substantial savings in annual insurance costs.
 Insurance providers may reward companies that adopt AI-driven safety programs with premium reductions.

-Executive leadership demands both lower insurance premiums and reduced safety spending—a challenging equation with traditional approaches.
+Executive leadership demands both lower insurance premiums and reduced safety spending—a complex equation with traditional approaches.
 Automated PPE detection delivers ROI through multiple channels:

 Integration with existing safety systems